ArduPilot/ardupilot_wiki/dev/source/docs/submitting-patches-back-to-master.rst

    .. image:: ../images/PullRequest_InitiatePullRequest1.png
        :target: ../_images/PullRequest_InitiatePullRequest1.png

 #.
-The comparison should between diydrones:master and the the new branch
+The comparison should between ardupilot:master and the the new branch
    you created for the feature but it has probably defaulted to your clone's master branch so click the "Edit" button and change it to the correct branch: